Common Scams in Stone Import — and How to Avoid Them

 The Stone Trade Has Unique Fraud Vectors

 The international stone trade involves large purchase values, goods that are difficult to verify remotely, and complex logistics chains.
-This creates specific fraud and misrepresentation risks.
+This creates specific fraud and misrepresentation risks that experienced buyers learn to mitigate systematically.

 Mislabelling of Stone Origin